-Cortez is one of the largest towns in Southwest Colorado.
-Downtown is several blocks, all lined with nice shops and restaurants.
+Cortez is one of the largest towns in Southwest Colorado, secluded near the Four Corners.
+The historic downtown section is several blocks, all lined with nice shops and restaurants.

 Archaeological Sites – The southwest region of Colorado was once settled by the Anasazi or Ancient Peubloan people.
 Ancient ruins are located all around, many have been excavated are are open to visit.
 Find pit houses, cliff dwellings, kivas and other signs of civilization.
 Mesa Verde, Hovenweep and Canyons of the Ancients are all nearby.

 - Mancos State Park offers 32 sites; no electrical hook-ups.

 - Mesa Verde has a whopping 267 campsites, many with